Protecting Riders.

 Jockey of the Week

-The panel of racing experts voted Berrios Jockey of the Week for May 18-May 25.
+The panel of racing experts voted Lopez Jockey of the Week honors for June 8-June 14.